 Our History

-Officially born in 1985, the Institute of Island Studies is well on its way to turning 40.
-In celebration of how we came to be one of the leading international centres of collaborative transdisciplinary research about Islands, we’ve started a Substack account that features podcasts with the people who moved mountains around on Prince Edward Island and internationally, so that we could do what we do today.
-Sign up for a free subscription here, if you’d like to get an email every time we share another podcast or host an event that leads into our 2025 birthday celebrations!
+Officially born in 1985, the Institute of Island Studies celebrated its 40th anniversary in 2025.
+To celebrate how we came to be one of the leading international centres of collaborative transdisciplinary research about Islands, we started a Substack account that featured podcasts with the people who moved mountains around on Prince Edward Island and internationally, so that we could do what we do today.
+While we’re not currently active on Substack, you can check out the archives here.

 The early days